Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: IAE Montpellier

-Summary: Setting up a computer lab at the IAE, equipped with robust hardware that ensures power and durability over time in order to maintain a high level of teaching in disciplines that require powerful computing resources (e.g., multimedia, statistical computing, and artificial intelligence).
-The addition of centralized monitoring tools on a teaching workstation also makes it possible to conduct online exams in person, which is becoming increasingly common with the democratization of distance learning.
+Summary: A computer lab has been set up at the IAE (University Institute of Business Administration), equipped with robust hardware ensuring power and long-term durability to maintain a high level of teaching in disciplines requiring significant computing resources (such as multimedia, statistical computing, and artificial intelligence).
+The addition of centralized monitoring tools on a teaching workstation also allows for online exams to be administered in person, a practice that is becoming increasingly common with the rise of distance learning.

 SAE: Outdoor Learning Room

-Summary: Learning outdoors, surrounded by space and greenery, is the project that the IUT (University Institute of Technology) in Nîmes wishes to undertake by allowing its students to learn in a different way: in an outdoor teaching space, shaded and planted with vegetation, conducive to group work and concentration.
-This project also aims to transform the teacher-student relationship through a less formal workspace, where teaching is more differentiated and personalized.
+Summary: Learning outdoors, surrounded by space and greenery, is the project the Nîmes University Institute of Technology (IUT) aims to undertake by enabling its students to learn differently: in an outdoor, shaded, and plant-filled teaching space conducive to group work and concentration.
+This project also aims to transform the teacher-student relationship through a less formal workspace where teaching is more differentiated and personalized.

-DocSimulator: simulated patients using artificial intelligence to train medical students
+DocSimulator: AI-powered simulated patients for training medical students

 Component: Faculty of Medicine

-Abstract: The reform of postgraduate medical education introduces a new type of competency-based assessment called Structured Clinical Presentations (SCPs).
-We have developed DocSimulator, the first digital SCP training platform, with patients simulated by generative artificial intelligence (AI), to train medical students.
-DocSimulator has the potential to position the University of Montpellier as a pioneer in digital education in medicine through AI, to improve the performance of the faculty's students in national ECOS, and to be accessible to all French-speaking universities.
+Abstract: The reform of the second cycle of medical studies introduces a new type of competency-based assessment called Structured Clinical Examinations (SCOE).
+We have developed DocSimulator, the first digital SCOE training platform, with patients simulated by generative artificial intelligence (AI), to train medical students.
+DocSimulator has the potential to position the University of Montpellier as a pioneer in AI-powered digital medical education, improve the performance of students in national SCOE examinations, and be accessible to all French-speaking universities.

 AIR-TP: Realistic Immersion Learning for Practical Work Preparation